ben-greenwood/rails-inertia-react-template/README.md

 - Rails 7, because we always like to stay on the cutting edge of things!
 - Vite Ruby instead of Webpacker, because let's face it, life is too short to deal with slow build times.
 - React (with TypeScript), because who doesn't love a little type safety in their life?
-- InertiaJS, because we like to keep things snappy and responsive.
+- InertiaJS, because it blends modern frontends with server-driven apps - pure magic!
 - Cuprite for driving headless Chrome, because we're fancy like that.
 - Devise for authentication, because why reinvent the wheel?